 How about menstruation?
 There’s such a thing as menstrual cups. :’)

 MMDA data showed that the No. 1 type of waste thrown in 2016 was kitchen waste, which accounted for 33.67 percent of the more than 9,000 tons of garbage collected per day.

 How about personal care products that are packaged?
 There are tons of alternatives!

 What shall i do with tons of paper?
-Sell them to junk shops.
+Reuse the back side.
+If that can’t be done, sell them to junk shops.
 May pera sa basura!

 Once you get a whole picture of where your trash comes from, you’ll have a clear idea not only on how to avoid them, but also on how to deal with them properly.

 STEP 4: Join The Plastic Solution.

 Zero waste can be a challenge here as zero waste alternatives are not yet widely available.
 Ritual is the only totally package-free store at the moment.
 (But then there are now online zero waste stores which i will soon blog about.)
 In addition, refusing stuff can be quite a challenge too.
 As such, it’s quite understandable to fall short and resort to convenience once in a while.
 (Well, for now.
 The aim is still to go close to zero.)
 It’s important to understand that zero waste does not happen overnight or even over a year.

 Good thing, there’s The Plastic Solution, a movement that aims to repurpose nonbiodegradable trash as ecobricks.
 So if you happen to still make trash and don’t know how to deal with it, stuff it in a plastic bottle.
 Once full, turn it over to their drop-off centers so that it can be used to build low-cost constructions.

 And that’s it.
 That is zero wasting.
 It’s simple and doable.
 Doing these steps may be challenging at first.
 But when you’re committed, they easily become new habits.